muesli/gamut/README.md

 #### Around the Color Wheel

-The `Darker` and `Lighter` functions darken and lighten respectively a given color value by a specified percentage, without changing the color's hue.
+The `Darker` and `Lighter` functions darken and lighten respectively a given color value by a specified percentage, without changing the color's hue:

 ```go
 gamut.Darker(color, 0.1) // => color.Color